University of Michigan

 Residents have a yearlong appointment as adjunct clinical faculty of the University of Michigan College of Pharmacy.
 This opportunity involves serving as a classroom and clinical instructor for third or fourth year pharmacy students.
 The resident travels a short 10-minute drive to the College one afternoon per week for one semester to perform their didactic duties.
 The adjunct faculty appointment provides an added benefit of full access to the University of Michigan library database.

 To provide formal presentation experience, each resident participates in a nursing education lecture series throughout the year and gives a pharmacy ACPE presentation toward the year's end.
-There are additional didactic opportunities as part of certain clinical rotations with a physician audience.
+There are also didactic lectures as part of certain clinical rotations with a physician audience.
+Also, precepting opportunities exist with pharmacy students on their APPE or IPPE rotations.

 Each resident will select a research project that meets their interest from a list provided by the clinical pharmacy preceptors in July.
 Completing the project will involve assisting with writing the proposal, obtaining IRB approval, collecting and analyzing data and preparing a written summary of the project and results.